dalealleshouse/algorithms/linked_list/README.md

 ## Linked Lists

-Must like an array, a linked list is simply a collection of items.
+Much like an array, a linked list is simply a collection of items.
 The difference is that linked list items are not stored contiguously.
 Each item maintains a pointer to the next item in the list.
 This is depicted graphically below.